er888kh/linux-cli-community/USAGE.md

    ![ubuntu-plan](resources/images/usage-ubuntu-plan.png)

    *IMPORTANT: After your trial expires, you will need to reconfigure your plan to 1) Free.
-To set this up, enter `sudo protonvpn configure`.
+To set this up, enter `sudo e_protonvpn configure`.
 Then select `2) ProtonVPN Plan`.
 Finally, select `1) Free`.*

    Now, you need to choose which default transmission protocol you want to use.
 UDP is typically the faster option, while TCP is a more reliable protocol that's better suited for unstable connections and in restricted networks.
 The default selection is UDP.